Genetic history of North Africa

-In the 7th century A.D., parts of the Berber inhabited region was conquered by Muslim Umayyad Arabs from the Arabian Peninsula.
-Under the relatively brief Arab-Umayyad conquest and the later arrival of some Bedouin Arabs and Levantine people from the Near East in Western Asia and the arrival of some Sephardi Jews and Iberian Muslims fleeing the Spanish Catholic Reconquista of Iberia, a partial population mix or fusion have taken place and have resulted in some genetic diversity among some North Africans.
+In the 7th century AD, the region was conquered by Muslim Umayyad Arabs from the Arabian Peninsula.
+Under the relatively brief Arab-Umayyad conquest and the later arrival of nomadic Bedouin, Levantine Arabs and Arabized peoples from the Near East in Western Asia and the arrival of some Sephardi Jews and Iberian Muslims fleeing the Spanish Catholic Reconquista of Iberia, a partial population mix or fusion have taken place and have resulted in some genetic diversity among some North Africans.
+The trans-Saharan slave trade has resulted in increased levels of Sub-Saharan African ancestry in North Africans in Medieval and modern times relative to earlier periods.